 1. Applicants are also required to have obtained Level 2 or above in the HKDSE Biology or Level 3 or above in Combined Science (Biology), or have a pass in Biology / Human Biology in the HKCEE, or equivalent.

-2. Special consideration may be given to applicants who have experience of working in a dental clinic and / or are holders of a Certificate in Dental Surgery Assisting (DSA) or an equivalent qualification.
+2. Special consideration may be given to applicants who have experience of working in a dental clinic and / or are holders of a Diploma in Dental Surgery Assisting or an equivalent qualification.